 Preheat the oven to 325 degrees.

-Add the diced onion and celery and cook, stirring often, for 2 minutes.
+Add the minced garlic and cook, stirring constantly, for 1 minute.

-Add the garlic and thyme and cook, stirring constantly for 1 minute.
+Add the tomato paste and cook, stirring often, for 3 minutes.

 Add the wine and cook, stirring often, until it reduces by half, about 5-7 minutes.

 Add the tomatoes, crushing them with your hand as you go, then add the thyme sprigs, bay leaves and rosemary sprig; stir in 2 cups of water.

 Add the pork with any juices on the plate.
 Bring liquid to a boil, then partially cover with a lid and place in the oven until pork is falling apart, sauce is thickened (it will be thicker than a typical pasta sauce), and flavors have melded, about 3 hours.

 Remove from the oven and let cool.
 Skim the fat from the top of the sauce.
 Remove the thyme sprigs, bay leaves and rosemary sprig.

 Remove any fat from the meat then shred meat by using two forks.
 Taste and season with sea salt and freshly cracked pepper, to taste.
 Cover until needed.

 Click the link for the creamy parmesan polenta instructions.